mathimat/FL.CSV.converter/README.md

 The script WILL return errors, this is normal...

-Contact M.Mathisen if you find erros when importing to FlyLogio.
+Contact me if you find erros when importing to FlyLogio.

 ----